Alternative versions of Captain America: Ruins

 Warren Ellis's Ruins limited series explored a version of the Marvel Universe where "everything went wrong".
 In this continuity, Captain America himself makes no physical appearance in the series aside from the cover for issue #1 and in a dream sequence in issue #2.
-He was a member of the Avengers, a revolutionary cell formed by Tony Stark bent on liberating California from the corrupt rule of President Charles Xavier, but along with many other members of the team, he is killed aboard the Avengers Quinjet.
-His shield is recovered by soldiers who celebrate the deaths of the Avengers.
-A part of the Captain's war history is touched upon by the now-psychotic Nick Fury, who was ordered to destroy the Quinjet by the President: "...I'll give you an anecdote.
-Back in the war, it was America introduced me to eating human meat."
+He was a member of the Avengers, a revolutionary cell formed by Tony Stark bent on liberating California from the corrupt rule of President Charles Xavier, but along with many other members of the team, he is killed aboard the Quinjet.
+His shield is recovered by soldiers, who celebrate the deaths of the Avengers.

 Spider-Gwen

 Captain America is a S.H.I.E.L.D. agent on Earth-65, who apprehends Spider-Gwen during her battle with the Lizard (this reality's Peter Parker).
-This Captain America is an African American woman named Samantha Wilson a genderbent version of Sam Wilson/Falcon.
+This Captain America is an African American woman named Samantha Wilson, a genderbent version of Sam Wilson/Falcon.
 During the 1940s, Samantha volunteered for Project: Rebirth after other test subjects were shot and killed or badly injured by Nazis.
 She became trapped in an alternate dimension after seemingly sacrificing herself to stop Arnim Zola, but later managed to return home to find that 75 years had passed.
 Steve Rogers would go on to become a famous comic creator, who writes stories of Samantha's dimensional journeys that he saw in his dreams, which Sam confirmed as being accurate.

 Spider-Island

 In a retelling of Spider-Island as part of the "Secret Wars" storyline, Captain America and the other heroes are mutated into monster spiders and he is still the Spider Queen's "Spider King" in the Battleworld domain of Spider-Island.
-However, Agent Venom gives Captain America the Godstone and turns him into a Man-Wolf (as an homage to the time when Captain America was a werewolf called Capwolf), releasing Steve from the Spider Queen's control.
+However, Agent Venom gives Captain America the Godstone and turns him into a Man-Wolf, releasing Steve from the Spider Queen's control.
 He uses his new form to fight for the resistance.